Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Multipartite generalization

 The first term is given by the conventional (symmetric) multi-entropy and the second term is the multipartite EWCS for the $(n-1)$ parties.

 To find the multipartite generalization of the quantum discord, we first define the multi-mutual information by changing the classical conditioning by the quantum one:

-There is an ambiguity how to generalize the quantum conditioning in the multipartite setting for $n>2$.
-We adopt the above choice for the moment.
-We will shortly see that with the above choice, the generalized measures reduce to the bipartite one when $n=2$ and lead to the UV finiteness.
+Since there are $n-1$ possibilities to consider joint multi-entropy involving $A_n$, we consider all possible multi-conditional entropies and average them.
+While a different generalization of quantum conditional multi-entropy is possible, we will shortly see that with the above choice, the multi-correlation measures reduce to the bipartite one when $n=2$ and lead to the UV finiteness.

 Now we can define the \emph{multi-mutual information} as